No Need to Train Your RDB Foundation Model: RDBLearn: A Lightweight RDB Toolkit

 \section{RDBLearn: A Lightweight RDB Toolkit}

 We develop the open-source package \textit{RDBLearn} to operationalize the merger of JUICE with single-table foundation models as advocated in Section \ref{sec:combine_juice}.
 The result is an easy-to-use RDB toolbox with no training required.
-See Footnote \ref{foot: RDBLearn_learn} as well as \citet{RDBLearn2026} for specifics of RDBLearn usage and design, including its optional agent-specific interface.
+See Appendix \ref{app:toolbox} and companion documentation \cite{RDBLearn2026} for RDBLearn usage and design specifics, including its optional agent-specific interface.
 We highlight several attributes here: \begin{itemize}[leftmargin=1em]

 \item \textit{Intuitive interface}: The programming interface is designed to mirror the underlying formulation: core objects in the API correspond with concepts such as the relational database context $\{\calT,\calR\}$, ICL samples $\calD$, and per-instance relational neighborhoods $\calG_H(\bx)$.
 This makes it straightforward to relate experimental configurations and results back to modeling assumptions.